Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 - Hold your baby gently and securely against your body.
 If your baby does not yet have adequate neck muscles to lift his own head, support the head in all dances.

 There are many different ways to hold your baby whilst dancing.
 Variety in this respect is good as each position works on slightly different muscle tone, balance and vision development!
 How you hold your baby will depend on their level of muscle tone.
 Examples include holding your baby; in the tummy time position; facing towards you; facing away from you; lying on his right side, then his left side.
-Ask your BabyROO teacher about each of these holds.
-If you are unable to attend BabyROO classes, you can find the ‘how to’ of all these holds and lovely dances to accompany each one, in GymbaROO and KindyROO’s free online Active Babies Smart Kids BabyROO series here.
+Ask your GymbaROO-KindyROO teacher about each of these holds.
+If you are unable to attend classes, you can find the ‘how to’ of all these holds and lovely dances to accompany each one, in GymbaROO-KindyROO’s online series of baby classes: Active Babies Smart Kids BabyROO series here.

 - If your baby is facing you, look directly into his eyes as you talk, dance and sing.
 This is wonderful for bonding.